wwt/devasc-data-formats/docs/index.md

 ## :fontawesome-solid-laptop-code: Overview

-When we automate to IT systems, we get the fantastic benefit of _not_ having to either copy and paste configuration changes to dozens (maybe hundreds) of different systems or repeat the same click, click, click, click, click-through-the-UI marathon over, and over, and over..._every single time_ there's a need to make a bulk change :rage:.
-To automate these sorts of workflows, it's important that we learn to write some form of automation-specific code.
-To make that possible, it's essential that we know how to read and write the **data structures** that our code sends to and receives from the systems we automate.
+Automating IT Systems brings several fantastic benefits.
+It eliminates the need to copy-and-paste configuration changes manually to dozens or even hundreds of systems if using the CLI.
+If the systems use a User Interface (UI), it mitigates the same click...click...click...click...click-through-the-UI marathon over, and over, and over...every single time there's a need to make a bulk change.

+We must learn to write some form of automation-specific code to automate these sorts of workflows.
+We must know how to read and write the data structures that our code sends to and receives from the systems we automate to make that possible.

-This guide will walk you through some hands-on exercises which help teach and and also give you a place to practice using various **data encoding formats** with Python.
-You'll get the most from these exercises if you have at least a little bit of exposure to Python fundamentals although we put the step-by-step directions together in a way that welcomes all experience levels.
+This guide will walk you through some hands-on exercises which help teach and practice and give you a place to practice using various data encoding formats with Python.
+You'll get the most from these exercises if you have at least a little bit of exposure to Python fundamentals, although we put the step-by-step directions together in a way that welcomes all experience levels.

 ---